-Our exposure to interest rate risk primarily relates to excess cash invested in short-term instruments with original maturities of less than a year.
+Our exposure to interest rate risk primarily relates to excess cash invested in short-term instruments with original maturities of less than a year and long-term held-to-maturity securities with maturities of greater than a year.
 Investments in both fixed rate and floating rate interest earning instruments carry a degree of interest rate risk.
 Fixed rate securities may have their fair market value adversely impacted due to a rise in interest rates, while floating rate securities may produce less income than expected if interest rates fall.
 Due in part to these factors, our future investment income may fall short of expectations due to changes in interest rates, or we may suffer losses in principal if we have to sell securities which have declined in market value due to changes in interest rates.
 We have not been, and do not expect to be, exposed to material interest rate risks, and therefore have not used any derivative financial instruments to manage our interest risk exposure.

-We had RMB28.7 billion (US\$4.7 billion) short-term investments as of December 31, 2013, with a weighted average duration of approximately 0.38 years.
-A hypothetical one percentage point (100 basis-point) increase in interest rates would have resulted in a decrease of approximately RMB106.8 million (US\$17.6 million) in the fair value of these short-term investments as of December 31, 2013.
+We had RMB545.9 million (US\$88.0 million) in long-term held-to-maturity investments as of December 31, 2014, with a weighted average duration of approximately 1.43 years.
+A hypothetical one percentage point (100 basis-point) increase in interest rates would have resulted in a decrease of approximately RMB7.5 million (US\$1.2 million) in the fair value of these long-term held-to-maturity investments as of December 31, 2014.